-Types of DMs Functions Examples Contrastive discourse markers (CDMs) To show the concepts of denial and contrast, with modifications directly or indirectly with the prior Although, but, despite, despite, even though, however, instead of, nonetheless, on the other hand, rather, still, though, and while Elaborative discourse markers (EDMs) Inferential discourse markers (IDMs) Temporal discourse markers (TDMs) Spoken discourse markers (SDMs) To indicate the information contained in the discourse segments To imply significant results in satisfying conversational coherence To indicate the sequence of the text To embed learners' attitudes in their writing Also, and, as well as, besides, for example, furthermore, In addition, In addition to, in other words, moreover, and or As a conclusion, because, because of, consequently, in conclusion, in this case, since, so, so that, then, therefore, and thus Eventually, finally, first, first of all, firstly, in the end, now, second, secondly, then, third, thirdly, and when Actually, from my aspects, from my point of view, think, in my opinion, in my point of view, indeed, it is my view, just, let's start, like, of course, Oh, and well
+Table 2.
+Fr Table 2.
+Fraser's taxonomy (2009) in Dumlao and Wilang (2019, p.
+204).
+Types of DMs Functions Examples Contrastive To show the concepts of Although, but, despite, despite, even though, discourse markers denial and contrast, with however, instead of, nonetheless, on the other (CDMs) 2 odifications directly or hand, indirectly with the prior rather, still, though, and while segments 2 Elaborative To indicate the information Also, and, as well as, besides, for example, discourse markers contained in the discourse furthermore, In addition, In addition to, in (EDMs) segments other words, moreover, and or Inferential To imply significant results As a conclusion, because, because of, discourse markers in satisfying conversational consequently, in conclusion, in this case, (IDMs) coherence since, so, so that, then, therefore, and thus Temporal To indicate the sequence of Eve 2 ually, finally, first, first of all, firstly, in discourse markers the text the end, now, second, secondly, then, third, (TDMs) thirdly, and when Spoken discourse To embed learners' attitudes Actually, from my aspects, from my point of markers (SDMs) in their writing view, think, in my opinion, in my point of - view, indeed, it is my view, just, let's start, like, of course, Oh, and well